Online and Customizable Fairness-aware Learning: Problem Definition

 where $D_t$ is the stream of $D$ at time $t$ while $s^{-}_t$, $s^{+}_t$, $\overline s^{-}_t$ and $\overline s^{+}_t$ are up to time $t$ the number of individuals from respective communities.
 If more of people of the deprived community are rejected a benefit comparing to the people of the favored community, the former could claim that they are discriminated up to time $t$.
 Such discriminative behavior can be evaluated in the original dataset $D$ or in the predictions of a classifier, capturing the fairness of the dataset representation or of the classifier, respectively.

 Compared with fairness-aware learning in offline settings, addressing discrimination bias in online settings limits $D$ can only be scanned once and requires the classification task has a throughput at least equal to the rate at which each $x_t$ arrives.
-In addition, $Disc(D_t)$ could also evolve over time so the model needs to adapt to such concept drift implications on the fly.
-Given the data stream $D$, the aim of online fairness-aware learning is then to maintain an up-to-date classifier $F$ which makes accurate predictions based on $A$ but also does not discriminate with respect to $S$ for infinite data streams.
+In addition, the concept drift could have implications on both data encoding and discrimination reduction, i.e., $P_{t_1}(D, c) \neq P_{t_2}(D, c)$ due to changes in the joint distribution for two different time-points $t_1$ and $t_2$ along with $Disc(D_t)$ evolves over time, the model therefore needs to adapt to such concept drift implications on the fly.
+Given the data stream $D$, the aim of online fairness-aware learning is then to maintain an up-to-date classifier $F$ which makes accurate predictions based on $A_i$ but also does not discriminate with respect to $S$ for infinite data streams.

+In this work, we acknowledge that the determination of what is considered ``fair'' or ``discriminatory'' is influenced by various factors and contextual considerations~\cite{Skirpan2017}, including philosophical inquiries that have been studied well before the interest of the AI community~\cite{binns2018fairness}.
+Although addressing such inquiries regarding the selection of statistical parity over other metrics, as well as more profound questions, is essential, it falls outside the scope of this paper.
+We have chosen statistical parity since it aligns with many users' intuition of ``fair'' decision-making according to American user studies~\cite{srivastava2019mathematical}.
+Hence, we anticipate that our approach will be useful in many applications, but it is necessary for informed users to carefully evaluate the relevant factors of their domain~\cite{Goldsmith2017}.